Grand pensionary: History

 The office started in 1619 and replaced the title of land's advocate.
 If the position of stadtholder of Holland was filled, then the grand pensionary was often the second leader of the Republic.
 Being the raadpensionaris of Holland, the grand pensionary acted as the chairman of States of Holland.
 He was appointed by the Estates but could also instantly be fired by the Estates.
 The city council of Dort, which was seen as the oldest city of Holland, had the right to nominate a new grand pensionary.
 When the grand pensionary was absent, he was temporarily replaced by the stadsadvocaat or pensionary of Dort.
 When a grand pensionary was appointed, an "instruction" was determined by the Estates defining his tasks and the limits of his powers.
 He was required to be a member of the Dutch Reformed Church and be well-versed in law, Dutch, Latin and French.
 He was appointed for five years at a time but could serve multiple consecutive terms.
+The grand pensionary also was the "Keeper of the Great Seal of Holland" and the "Registry Master of the Hollandic Fiefs" which added thousands of guilders to his yearly income.